0xhsn/docs.hackerone.com/docs/organizations/single-sign-on-sso-via-saml.md

 Field | Details
 ------ | ------
 Name | The name of the SAML provider
-Domain | The  domain for users that will be required to use SAML authentication.
-The domain must be verified before entering.
-If you don't have a verified domain, see [Domain Verification](domain-verification.html) to set up a verified domain.  *Note: Please use your own domain, not the HackerOne domain.*
+Domain(s) | The domains are for users that will be required to use SAML authentication.
+Domains must be verified before entering.
+If you don't have a verified domain(s), see [Domain Verification](domain-verification.html) to set up a verified domain.  *Note: Please use your own domain, not the HackerOne domain.* Additional domains can be added later.
+To do this, SAML provider must be disabled.
 Single Sign On URL | The URL from your SAML provider to initiate a single sign-on attempt, sometimes called the login URL.
 X509 Certificate | The certificate from your SAML provider to verify the single sign-on response.
 Require new users to use SAML | Chheck this box if new users with emails matching the verified domain are required to sign up with SAML.